2025-01-29

 If you are 16 years of age or older, you have the right to work once you have received a decision on a residence permit with protection under the Temporary Protection Directive.
 You can contact the Swedish Public Employment Service for help with finding a job.

 If you find a job, you must register with the Swedish Tax Agency so that you can pay taxes.
 You or your employer must send a registration of preliminary A-tax (employment tax) to the Swedish Tax Agency.
-If you have been granted a residence permit under the Temporary Protection Directive, you can start working even if the Swedish Tax Agency has not had time to decide on your preliminary A-tax.
+If you have been granted a residence permit under the Temporary Protection Directive, you can start working even if the Swedish Tax Agency has not yet decided on your preliminary A-tax.

 Children who have applied for or received a residence permit under the Temporary Protection Directive have the right to attend preschool and school.